Photos by Adam Landry

 Are there any particular courses with the program you’ve enjoyed the most?

 There are several courses within the program that I have particularly enjoyed.
-Advanced Applied Mechanics and Controls and Robotics definitely stand out, as they provided a deep dive into both the theoretical and practical aspects of engineering.
+Applied Fluid Mechanics and Controls and Robotics definitely stand out, as they provided a deep dive into both the theoretical and practical aspects of engineering.

 How have you benefited from EP’s blended emphasis on employment-oriented skills mixed with advanced engineering topics?